timboettiger/action-replay-mk-iii/README.md

 - [Module Label (PDF)](./assets/action_replay_mk_iii_label.pdf)
 - [Module Label (Adobe Illustrator 2024)](./assets/action_replay_mk_iii_label.ai)

-### Project 'UI Preservaction'
+### Project 'Preservaction'

 Since no (or very little) information, screenshots, and other details are available, I think it is important to preserve the Pro Action Replay 3 details.
-Therefore I started this project to document all functions of the Action Replay MK III - from the interface and operation to features hidden behind the input screen.
+Therefore I started this project to document all functions of the Action Replay MK III - from the interface and operation to features hidden within the ROM.
 Why not go to [Project Preservaction](project-uip-toc.md)?

 ### All about DEADC0DE